aleen42/PersonalWiki/qa/cassandra.md

 }
 ```

-- SuperColumn: the name is same as Column, while the value is a set of columns.
+- **SuperColumn**: the name is same as Column, while the value is a set of columns.
 In additionally, they don't have timestamps.

 ```json
 {